Hereabout/area-uk-elmbridge/README.md

 The first part of the hoid will always be the same in this repository.
 Elmbridge is identified by the ulid `01J8FWH1S4TQWJGP4YGS5GZ7NH` and hence all the hoids contained here should start with this value.

-If you wish to create a new object, simply run the `ulid` command and concatenate the result onto the end of the ulid above.
+If you wish to create a new object you will need to create an ID for it.
+To do this, simply run the `ulid` command and concatenate the result onto the end of the ulid above.

 e.g. if `ulid` returns `00000000000000000000000001` you would make the hoid `01J8FWH1S4TQWJGP4YGS5GZ7NH00000000000000000000000001`.